Caroline Homer: Academic career

 Homer graduated from University of Technology Sydney with a masters in nursing (1997) and PhD titled Continuity of maternity care in a community setting : a randomised controlled trial using the Zelan design (2001).
 She completed a masters of medical science at the University of Sydney in 2008.

 Homer was appointed Co-Program Director, Maternal and Child Health at the Burnet Institute in 2018.
 She was a member of the World Health Organization (WHO) Maternal and Perinatal Health Executive Guideline Development Group from 2017 to 2020 and was then appointed Inaugural Chair of WHO's Strategic and Technical Advisory Group of Experts for Maternal, Newborn, Child, Adolescent Health, and Nutrition from 2020 to 2022.

 As of 2021 she is on the board of the Perinatal Society of Australia and New Zealand and is a former president of the Australian College of Midwives (ACM) and has been editor of their journal, Women and Birth, since July 2018.

 In 2020, the WHO's international year of the nurse and the midwife, she reviewed and wrote on care by midwives in low-, middle- and high-income countries and also answered the question, "What Would Florence think of midwives and nurses in 2020?"

+Homer has been a Member of the Council of National Health and Medical Research Council since 2018 and chair for the current term, July 2021 to June 2024.